President, Chief Executive Officer

 Scott Hepburn, PMP, earned his BS in Finance with a Minor in Economics at Virginia Tech and is MS in Finance at The George Washington University.
 He earned his PMP in 2008.
 Scott worked both in the civilian federal government sector and management consulting before co-founding Hepburn and Sons LLC in 2010.
 As COO at Hepburn and Sons LLC he developed from ground up the BD B&P and client execution portfolio into four independent business operation divisions.
+He served as the COO for 12 years and is now our new President/ CEO.

 Principal, Chief Financial Officer